rust-lang-nursery/rust-cookbook/src/errors/handle/retain.md

 a function possible and relatively compact. [`ErrorKind`] determines the error type.

-Uses [reqwest] to query a random integer generator web service.
+Uses [reqwest]::[blocking] to query a random integer generator web service.
 Converts the string response into an integer.
 The Rust standard library, [reqwest], and the web service can all generate errors.
 Well defined Rust errors use [`foreign_links`].
 An additional [`ErrorKind`] variant for the web service